- Hi, I am Rohit Kapur, a Chartered Accountant and Company Secretary from India.

 He insisted on being hardworking and focused so that I did not have to face the same money-related issues.

 Fast forward to 1998, I was in class 10 when tragedy struck – my father passed away.
 His untimely demise shattered me and now my mother was burdened with the responsibility of raising me alone.

 I had no option but to take on the responsibilities under the pressure of despicable circumstances.
-It was here I realised why my father insisted on the importance of education.
-I knew education was the only saviour and I decided to give my best and become a professional.
+It was here I realized why my father insisted on the importance of education.
+I knew education was the only savior and I decided to give my best and become a professional.

 After thorough research, I zeroed down on Chartered Accountancy as it was the only course I could afford.